Child Custody Laws in Florida

 What Are Florida Parenting Plans?

 A Florida parenting plan is a document that outlines the parental rights and responsibilities, and the parental timesharing, for each parent.
-Both parents must adhere to the parenting plan, whether it is one to which they agreed or one that was imposed on them by the court, or face court penalties, up to and including taking away timesharing and reducing their parental rights and responsibilities.
+Both parents must adhere to the parenting plan, whether it is one to which they agreed or one imposed by the court, or face court penalties, up to and including the loss of timesharing and a reduction in their parental rights and responsibilities.

 Each Florida parenting plan includes details such as: